ruruchouu/DH150-Christine-Yu/Assignment04/README.md

 ## Research Plan and Process

 I will conduct an interview with the user.
 The user will be seated at their home at their desk.
 The user can reference their own digital tool such as a phone or computer as well as any paperwork they would use in their academic search process.
-The user will be screen recording and I will be recording their voice for transcription purposes.
-I will also be observing their actions through the phone call.
+I will be in a Zoom call with the user and I will be screen recording.
+I will also be recording their voice for transcription purposes.

 I will be going through a script and taking notes on the digital document while passively observing the user.
 I will interject intermittently with questions about their task and thought process.
 For each search, the user will explain how they decide on keywords and the degree of satisfaction they achieve.